 - The buddy system should be used at all times.

 - Discipline must be constructive.

-For questions, contact the camp-o-ree chair or district activities chair.
+For questions, contact Bill Folts, Patrick Phelps, or the district activities chair.